Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

-Auto resolve the alert if it is no longer applicable | Configure the monitor to auto-resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
+Auto resolve the alert if it is no longer applicable | Configure the monitor to automatically resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
 The monitor will then be reset, allowing further alerts to be raised. |

-The Windows event log is a rich source of information about the health and status of the devices you manage and support.
+The Windows Event Log is a rich source of information about the health and status of the devices you manage and support.
 A large number of operating system features as well as the applications that are running on the device will write to the event log when they encounter problems.
 You can see events like virus infections, backup status, or even pending hardware failures by looking at specific event log entries.
 The Datto RMM Agent can query the Windows Event Viewer for diagnostic information, monitor the event logs, and raise an alert whenever the entries you are interested in are created.

 Supported operating systems/device types in the New UI: Windows.